 Are there no-credit-check loans that won’t affect my credit?

-Yes, there are no credit loans that will not check your credit score or affect your credit history.
+There are no credit loans that will not check your credit score or affect your credit history.
 The major downside of no-credit-check loans is that they often include many fees.